DJJ Careers - Needed Exams

 - You must take a completed copy of the P.O.S.T.
 Examination Access Form with you to take the test.
 Click here to access the form.

 - For additional POST Information, please visit Georgia POST.

-*P.O.S.T. does not require a passing score on the numerical portion of the exam; however, the completion of the numerical portion is required to receive a score.
+*P.O.S.T. does not require a passing score on the numerical portion of the exam; however, completing the numerical portion is required to receive a score.
 The numeric score does not determine successful passing of the exam.

 What is the COMPASS exam?

-The Official Code of Georgia (O.C.G.A 35-8-8) requires that each candidate for peace officer certification, including correctional officers, to successfully complete a job related academy entrance examination approved by the POST Council in conformity with state and federal law.
+The Official Code of Georgia (O.C.G.A 35-8-8) requires each candidate for peace officer certification, including correctional officers, to complete a job-related academy entrance examination approved by the POST Council in conformity with state and federal law.
 The POST Council adopted the COMPASS exam as the POST Entrance Exam.
-Specifically the COMPASS exam is a computer-based test which will measure the competencies of Reading, Writing and Numerical abilities.
+Specifically, the COMPASS exam is a computer-based test that will measure the competencies of Reading, Writing and Numerical abilities.

 Where can I take the COMPASS Test?

 All Technical Colleges in Georgia offer the COMPASS exam by reservation.